ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/windowsperf_sampling_cpython_spe.md

 #### Build CPython from sources

-The folder `cpython\PCbuild` contains the `build.bat` script you will use to build CPython from sources.
+The `build.bat` script builds CPython from sources.
 Build CPython with debug symbols by invoking the `-d` command line option and select the ARM64 target with `-p ARM64`.

-{{% notice Note %}}
 Make sure you are using `Developer Command Prompt for VS 2022`.

-{{% /notice %}}
+Change to the `PCbuild` directory and run the build command:

 ```console
 cd PCbuild
 build.bat -d -p ARM64
 ```

-The output will be similar to:
+The output is similar to:

 ```output
 Downloading nuget...